apache/incubator-teaclave/rpc/README.md

 Server is an entity to listening a network address, processing incoming messages, and forwarding requests to certain service.
-Similar with channel in Teaclave, we implement `SgxTrustedTlsServer`, which can establish a attested TLS channel with clients.
+Similar with channel in Teaclave, we implement `SgxTrustedTlsServer`, which can establish an attested TLS channel with clients.

 Similar with the client, you can use `SgxTrustedTlsServerConfig` to setup TLS